What laws apply to the collection and use of individuals’ personal information?

 Data privacy laws have become more prominent in recent years.
 As the amount of personal information available online has grown substantially, there has been an enhanced focus on the processing of personal data, as well as the enforcement of such laws.

-There is no overarching law with respect to employee privacy in the United States.
+There is no overarching national law with respect to employee privacy in the United States.
 Rather, employers are subject to a patchwork of federal and state laws, depending on the type of information and particular context described:

 If an adverse action will be taken based on the results of the report, notify the individual in advance of taking the adverse action.
 This includes giving the individual a copy of the consumer report and a copy of “A Summary of Your Rights Under the Fair Credit Reporting Act,” along with any state required notice.

 Finally, after adverse an action is taken (if applicable), give the applicant or employee a final adverse action notice, including the identity and contact information for the source of the report, a statement that that entity (i.e. the background check vendor) did not take the adverse action and cannot explain why it was taken, and a notice of the right to dispute accuracy or completeness and to get an additional free copy of the report within 60 days.

 Criminal History: Many states, cities and counties have enacted laws which prohibit employers from asking applicants about criminal history on job applications (aka ban-the-box).
 These laws require that employers wait until later in the recruiting process before asking applicants about their criminal history or conducting background checks.
 In certain cases, these laws require that employers wait until after the conditional offer of employment before obtaining information from any source about a job applicant’s criminal history.